Characteristics of learning

 It is important to us that your children feel safe and secure at school and dealing with any worries straight away will help to create a productive and creative environment, where your child feels able to take risks in their learning.
 We know how important it can be to the children and sorting the little problems out quickly, makes it less likely that they will develop into ‘big’ ones later on.

 Finally, please remember:

-- Wear PE kit on a Thursday and Friday Term 1.
+- Wear PE kit on a Monday and Thursday Term 1.